Construction Updates

 More on the Jersey Avenue closure can be found on the NJDEP Rebuild by Design website at: rbdh-faqs-jersey-ave-closure.pdf

-The DEP recently held a public information meeting to discuss the project, explain the need for road closures, and lay-out mitigation plans.
+The DEP held a public information meeting to discuss the project, explain the need for road closures, and lay-out mitigation plans.
 That meeting is available to view here: https://www.youtube.com/watch?v=pDLjhv4t2Ds&feature=youtu.be

 For more information about this project, see the City’s FAQ page here: https://www.hobokennj.gov/resources/rebuild-by-design-hudson-river-project-faq.